Ajaypalvai07/YouTubeSummarizer-WebExtension-NLP/README.md

 Developed a YouTubeSummarizer using Hugging Face transformer for efficient text summarization.
 Simplifies user experience with a Chrome extension, enabling one-click video transcript summarization.

-******Requirements******

-Ensure the following Python modules are installed to run the API.
-Use the pip command for installation: pip install flask pip install youtube-transcript-api pip install transformers

- * Make sure to execute these commands in your Python environment to install the necessary dependencies for the project.